Work

 • Have been diagnosed with or exhibit symptoms of PTSD, TBI, MST, or another mental health condition, and

-• have a case that contains at least one meritorious/viable issue that can be argued in their favor
+• have a case that contains at least one meritorious/viable issue that may be argued in their favor

-Learn more information on types of military discharge.
+You can find more information on types of military discharge here

 How does a person apply for the Discharge Upgrade Program?